getnacelle/nacelle-react/packages/react-hooks/README.md

 - `incrementItem(item)` - increment the quantity of an item in the cart
 - `decrementItem(item)` - decrement the quantity of an item in the cart
 - `toggleCart()` - toggles the cart's show status
-- `setCheckoutStatus(status)` - sets the checkoutId and checkoutComplete properties of the cart
 - `clearCart()` - removes all items from the cart

 There is also a convenience method available named `isInCart` that will determine if an item is in the cart (i.e. `isInCart(cart, item)`).